docksal/docksal/docs/advanced/vm.md

 ### With losing current containers and their data

 Involves removing current VM.
-Your files will not be deleted but databases will need to be re-imported, containers' images will be re-downloaded.
+Your files will not be deleted, but databases will need to be re-imported, containers' images will be re-downloaded.

 1. `fin vm remove`
 2. `VBOX_HDD=80000 fin vm start`